AndhikaWB/pawpularity-contest-dtc/notes/Eval.md

   figure = estimated_performance.plot()
   figure.show()
   ```
 - I just learned that it has been recently acquired by Soda (yes, the same Soda that I reviewed earlier), so their future is a bit unclear.
-Besides, I'm not a fan of the UI first approach that Soda uses
+Besides, I'm not a fan of the UI first approach that Soda currently uses

 ## Alibi Detect (by Seldon)

 The homepage is clearly written by sales people because I can't find the docs anywhere.
 Also, by looking at their homepage, it makes me think that Alibi is tightly integrated with other Seldon products.
-However, after looking a bit more, I think Alibi can still be used as a standalone tool.
+However, after looking a bit more, it seems that Alibi can still be used as a standalone tool.

 I had to visit their GitHub, clicking one of the function documentation, and backtrack from there to get the [main docs page](https://docs.seldon.io/projects/alibi-detect/en/stable/) (their [GitHub read me](https://github.com/SeldonIO/alibi-detect) is good for starter too).
 My impression is that it's a slightly more advanced than NannyML.
 They list which detection method they supported (e.g. VAE, isolation forest) and you're expected to know which one you want to use.